-You can also find information about UCSD's five colleges, and much more, on the Web site of the Office of Admissions and Relations with Schools (http://admissions.ucsd.edu).
+You can also find information about UCSD's six colleges, and much more, on the Web site of the Office of Admissions and Relations with Schools (http://admissions.ucsd.edu).
+Note: Sixth College is open to freshman applicants, and will be open for transfer students applying for fall 2004.